Tampa Car Accident Liability

 You must generally prove negligence to establish liability for a car crash.
 The elements of a negligence claim include:

-If the insurance company or other driver claims you are partially to blame, Florida’s comparative fault laws could apply to your case.
-If you are partially at fault, you are liable for a portion of the damages.
+If the insurance company or other driver claims you are partially to blame, Florida’s modified comparative fault laws could apply to your case.
+If you are 50% or less at fault, you can recover compensation.
+However, it’s reduced by the percentage of fault you share.
+If your share of blame exceeds 50%, you cannot recover compensation.

-Your liability equals your percentage of fault.
 Therefore, if you are 10% to blame for the crash, your damages may be reduced by 10%.
+If you’re 51% to blame, you cannot recover damages.

 Recovering Compensation for Car Accident Damages